electrichasgoneaudi/electrichasgoneaudi.github.io/content/guides/understandingrange/_index.md

 ---
 title: Understanding range
 linktitle: Understanding range
 description: For many, the range is the most important aspect of an EV.
-In this guide, we explain what affects the range of your all-electric Audi.
+In this guide, we explain what affects the range of your all-electric Audi and why you don't see the range as expected.
 weight: 3
 ---